tim-harding/tim-harding.github.io/src/blog/module-type/index.md

 Overall, I've quite enjoyed programming this way.
 Since it works with plain-old-data objects, it's totally compatible with Vue's reactivity system.
 Compared to objects, it also works better for tree-shaking.
 [Valibot](https://valibot.dev/guides/comparison/) does something quite similar to provide an API comparable to [Zod](https://zod.dev/) while greatly reducing the amount of code that gets shipped.

-Compared to OCaml, there are a few downsides to this appoach that I've encountered:
+Compared to OCaml, there are a few downsides to this approach that I've encountered:

 - LSP hover windows show types as `T` instead of `Point.T`, making it slightly less convenient to get quick info about your types.
 - TypeScript interfaces don't do data hiding, so you have less control over the interface boundary.
 This could be a larger issue if you're working with others and there isn't enough discipline around directly accessing `T` fields.